-Breath of Fire II was first released in English in December 1995, after hit Super NES RPGs like Chrono Trigger, EarthBound, Final Fantasy VI had been released in English.
+Breath of Fire II was first released in English in December 1995, after hit Super NES RPGs like Chrono Trigger, EarthBound, and Final Fantasy VI had been released in English.
 Yet, unlike these classics, Breath of Fire II has always been notorious for the quality of its localization.
 I had very little experience with the game and didn’t really know what all the hubbub was about, so in late 2016 I decided it was time to finally take a look at it for myself.

 Rather than play the game in isolation as I usually do for Legends of Localization projects, I thought it would be nice to share my newcomer experience and my localization findings live with other gamers.
 I played through the game bit by bit each day on Twitch, as one of the very first Legends of Localization live stream series.
 During these several weeks, I also developed a program that would display the Japanese text whenever a line of English text appeared.
 This wound up being incredibly helpful and let us take a closer look at the game’s translation without having to play both games side-by-side.

 Before beginning, I didn’t have very high expectations for Breath of Fire II.
 The screenshots I had seen over the years showed poor writing, and the game has become synonymous with “bad 1990s game translation”.
 As a result, I also had very low expectations for the game itself.
-It turns out that the game is actually surprisingly good – it’s got solid gameplay and it has a nice variety in its story.
+It turns out that the game is actually surprisingly good – it’s got solid gameplay and it has nice variety in its story.
 But most of all, it brings up themes that few other games were dealing with at the time: religion, clashes between religious values, discrimination, self-sacrifice for the greater good, and the moral issues that come with authority are just a few that still come to mind as I write this two months after finishing the game.
 I’m sure there are many more.

 I’m known for being a big EarthBound fan.
 My fellow fans and I have often touted EarthBound as being one of the few RPGs to do this unique thing or that unique thing, but I was surprised to find that many of those elements were in Breath of Fire II as well.
 From the big story themes all the way down to the little details like toilets (which BOF2 does even better than EB!), Breath of Fire II has a lot going on.